yeaphm/CarShopAIS/README.md

 ## License

-The Crossword Generator is released under the [MIT](https://choosealicense.com/licenses/mit/).
+The Car Shop AIS is released under the [MIT](https://choosealicense.com/licenses/mit/).
 Feel free to use, modify, and distribute the project as per the terms of the license.